 - the boom preventer – on the passage from the Galapagos to the Marquesas during a squall the fitting connecting the boom preventer to the boom snapped; Sorin used the longest line we had to hand make a boom preventer tying the boom to the bow cleat and back on a winch.

 It is known that on a sailing vessel, despite the continuous TLC (this is why we employ “she” when we talk about a boat), things would break.
 This is unavoidable.
 There are two aspects that make a difference in this game.
-The fist is the skipper’ seamanship and practical skills and the second is luck.
+The fist is the skipper’ seamanship and practical skills.
+The second is luck.
 If the skipper posses the skills and the calm to deal with critical situations under stress, then great, because a solution will be quickly found.
 The other factor is outside one’s control and refers to the moment when the ‘not so good’ things happen.
 If, for example, they happen during the day, then they are more manageable; same if they happen close to a sailing hub where parts and specialised skills are available.

 How is your diet?
 Better/worse than in the UK?

 Our diet is much better than in the UK.
 We have exposure to a greater variety of things that we would not have had otherwise.
 Most are tastier.
 In the French Antilles the food was so frustratingly expensive and so seems to be the case in the Pacific.

 Have your eating habits changed?

 We never had a well established eating routine, and less so now.
 We just eat whenever we are hungry and conditions permitting…

 Did you buy enough/too much/ not enough food?